JasonRaab/WCC-Team-Programming/README.md

-This is a repo for Android CPS 251
+This is a repo for Team Programming CPS298